climech/grit/README.md

 (9) -> (44)
 ```

-Working through a chapter involves reading it and solving all the exercises included at the end.
+Working through a chapter involves reading it and solving all the exercise problems included at the end.
 Chapter 1 has 28 exercises.
-We can go really granular here and create a node for each:
+We can go really granular here and create a node for each problem:

 ```
 $ grit add -p 10 Read the chapter